SMI Commodities Analysis and SMI Trading Signals

 Divergence Commodity

-The example illustrated and explained below shows a bearish classic divergence between the commodities price and the SMI.
-When the SMI showed this divergence the commodities price commodity trend reversed and started to move in a downward direction.
+The example portrayed & described below highlights a bearish classic divergence between the price and the SMI.
+When the SMI showed this divergence the price commodity trend reversed and started to move in a downward direction.

 Bearish Commodities Trading Divergence